Delayed Onset of Car Accident Injury Symptoms In Charlotte

 Vehicle collisions can cause a lot of damage to the human body.
 Here is a list of symptoms you should not ignore if they begin occurring:

 Unusual stomach pain is a delayed symptom that should not be ignored.
-Stomach pain could be a sign of internal injuries.
+The stomach pain could be a sign of internal injuries.
 Sometimes the internal injuries result from hitting something in the vehicle or from the seat belt restraints.
 Other times the internal injury can just be a result of the whiplash forces generated by the impact.
 If stomach pain is coupled with bruising and dizziness, you might have internal bleeding and should seek emergency medical attention right away.

 Concussion symptoms :